kamanashisroy/shotodol/docs/books/tutorial/module.md

 ### Shake script

 _shake_ script provides a way to perform a task on an event.
 For example, there is an event like, onload.
 So when shotodol loads itself, it performs the onload tasks.
-A module can eventually generate events of their own(<a href="apps/shakeeventexample/README.md">example yet to come</a>).
+A module can eventually generate events of their own([example yet to come](../../../apps/shakeeventexample/README.md)).

 ### Plugin/extensions

-You can write extensions and use them to communicate through them using interfaces. <a href="libs/plugin/README.md">Here is how.</a>
+You can write extensions and use them to communicate through them using interfaces.
+[Here is how](../../../libs/plugin/README.md).

 ### Message passing.

 The plugins/extensions allow you to write hooks for events.
-See <a href="libs/plugin/Hooking.md">hooking and message passing</a>.
+See [hooking and message passing](../../../libs/plugin/Hooking.md).

 ![shotodol_architecture](https://cloud.githubusercontent.com/assets/973414/3930915/c45b8232-244e-11e4-9ced-f277e9d48729.jpg)
 ![shotodol_module_component_command_shell](https://cloud.githubusercontent.com/assets/973414/5547388/059c37fa-8b83-11e4-85e4-011b8210a619.jpg)